ideckia/ideckia/README.md

 * [Command](https://github.com/ideckia/action_command): Execute an application or shell file with given parameters
 * [Keymouse](https://github.com/ideckia/action_keymouse): Create hotkeys, write strings, move the mouse...
 A wrapper for [RobotJs](http://robotjs.io/)
-* [Counter](https://github.com/ideckia/action_counter): Count how many times you killed someone or how many times crashes your app.
+* [Counter](https://github.com/ideckia/action_counter): Count how many times the item is clicked.
+Can be a countdown too.
 * [Random color](https://github.com/ideckia/action_random-color): Generate random color and show it in the item.
 * [Stopwatch](https://github.com/ideckia/action_stopwatch): Executing this action, will start and pause a timer shown in the button itself.
 * [OBS-websocket](https://github.com/ideckia/action_obs-websocket): Control OBS via websockets.
 A wrapper for [obs-websocket-js](https://www.npmjs.com/package/obs-websocket-js)